-Section 608 Construction Signs
+Section 709 Construction Signs

-A. One construction sign per contractor or subcontractor is permitted per project not exceeding 16 square feet in sign area for residential buildings and 32 square feet for non-residential buildings.
+A. One construction sign is permitted per project not exceeding 16 square feet in sign area for residential buildings and 32 square feet for non-residential buildings.
 Signs shall be erected no more than five days prior to the beginning of construction for which a valid building permit has been issued, shall be confined to the site of construction, and shall be removed no later than 30 days following occupancy or completion of the project.

-Section 609 Miscellaneous Signs
+Section 710 Exempt Signs

 - A. The following signs shall not exceed nine square feet and are otherwise exempt from this Ordinance: - 1.
-Those signs which are intended to advertise a public election, individual actively participating in such an election, or other public ballot issue, are permitted on private property with the owner's permission.
-All political signs must be removed within 10 days after the election date and shall not be located on the public right-of-way. - 2.
-Signs which announce no hunting or no trespassing. - 3.
-Those signs which have an occupant's name and/or house number or emergency identification number.

-- 4. Signs which indicate a garage sale or directions to a garage sale. - 5.
-Announce the sale or rent of property.
+Public Signs Signs for a noncommercial nature and in the public interest, erected by, or on the order of a public officer in the performance of official duty. - Political Signs Those signs which are intended to advertise a public election, individual actively participating in such an election, or other public ballot issue, are permitted on private property with the owner's permission.
+All political signs must be removed within 10 days after the election date and shall not be located on the public right-of-way. - 3.
+Signs which announce no hunting or no trespassing. - 4.
+Signs which identify the name of a farm or farming operation shall not exceed a total sign area of 32 square feet - 5.
+Residential Identification Signs Those signs which have an occupant's name and/or house number or emergency identification number. - 6.
+Signs which indicate a garage sale or directions to a garage sale. - 7.
+One sign, whose area shall not exceed six square feet, shall be permitted to announce the sale or rent of property.

-Section 610 Lighting of Signs
+Section 711 Lighting of Signs

-- A. No strobe, blinking, oscillating, or other pulsating lights shall be permitted in any district.
+- A. No strobe, blinking or other pulsating lights shall be permitted in any district.
 No sign shall be lighted so as to create a traffic hazard or to adversely affect neighboring land uses.
-No sign may be lighted to such an intensity or in such a manner that it creates a public nuisance or adversely affects the public health, safety, or general welfare. - B. All outdoor illumination of signs shall be shielded, shaded, designed and/or directed away from adjacent residential districts and uses.
+No sign may be lighted to such intensity or in such a manner that it creates a public nuisance or adversely affects the public health, safety, or general welfare. - B. All outdoor illumination of signs shall be shielded, shaded, designed and/or directed away from adjacent residential districts and uses.
 It shall not glare upon or interfere with persons and vehicles using public streets.

-Section 611 Placement of Signs
+Section 712 Placement of Signs

 - A. No signs shall be located on any street corner which would obscure the vision of drivers using the streets or conflict with traffic control signals at the intersections of any streets.
-No signs shall obstruct the vision of drivers at any driveway, parking lot or other route providing ingress and egress to any premises. - B. No sign shall be located or designed to materially block or obstruct a passing motorist's view of an existing sign or business.
+No signs shall obstruct the vision of drivers at any driveway, parking lot or other route providing ingress and egress to any premises. - B. No sign shall be located or designed to materially block or obstruct a passing motorist's view of an existing sign or business. - C. A billboard shall be located a minimum of 1,000 feet from the lot line of a lot containing a residential dwelling. - D. An on-premise sign shall be located a minimum of 50 feet from the lot line of a lot containing a residential dwelling.